 Every month on the 18th, I celebrate women.
-This month I sat down with Juliet, divorce and family law attorney, wife, mom and author recently features in Forbes magazine for her her book Divorce Wisdom.
+This month I sat down with Karen, entrepreneur, wife, mom and owner of one of my favorites shops, In the Mood Intimates.

 18th Style: Where are you from?

 Karen: I am originally from Roslyn Heights, NY.
 I moved up to Connecticut 20 years ago and have been living in Fairfield, CT for 15 years.

 18th Style: Tell us a bit about your background?

 Karen: Most all of my career has been based in women’s health and well-being.
 I started out of college in market research with A.C.
 Nielsen for consumer products companies marketing to women’s needs.

 From there, I worked for several large consumer products companies in domestic and international marketing including Tambrands, L’Oreal, and Playtex Products.
 After having my daughter 14 years ago, I decided that I wanted to start my own business so I could work from home.